Caring for your Lily Blanche jewellery

-LILY BLANCHE jewellery is manufactured to the highest standards, much of it in our Scottish workshop.
-All silver in the collection is sterling silver, all pearls are real, undyed freshwater pearls and all stones – garnets, amethysts etc – are real stones.
-We use the finest Murano glass in our jewellery, made for us in Venice and shot through with sterling silver or 14 carat gold.
-Our larger sterling silver pendants are hallmarked by the Edinburgh Assay Office, using the LILY BLANCHE hallmark.When we use gold in our jewellery it is 14 or 18 carat gold vermeil.
+Lily Blanche jewellery is manufactured to the highest standards, much of it in our Scottish workshop.
+All silver in the collection is sterling silver, all pearls are real, freshwater pearls and all stones – garnets, amethysts, rubies, emeralds, sapphires etc – are real gemstones.
+When we use gold in our jewellery it is 18 carat gold vermeil.
+Our lockets are hallmarked by the Edinburgh Assay Office with a full UK hallmark.

-Caring for your jewellery
+Dos & dont's for your Lily Blanche jewellery

 Freshwater pearls are porous and must be cleaned using a dry soft cloth.
 Do not immerse pearls in water.
 They are very susceptible to damage by make-up or sprays and should be stored separately from metal jewellery which can scratch them.

-But most importantly of all – please enjoy your LILY BLANCHE jewellery.
+But most importantly of all – please enjoy your Lily Blanche jewellery.